kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 The following requirements must be met in order to add an external Kubernetes cluster:
  - The external Kubernetes cluster must already exist before you begin the add/connect process.
 Please refer to your cloud provider documentation for instructions.
- - The external Kubernetes cluster must be accessible using kubectl to get the information needed to import that cluster.
+ - The external Kubernetes cluster must be accessible using kubectl to get the information needed to add that cluster.
  - Make sure the cluster kubeconfig or provider credentials have sufficient rights to manage the cluster (get, list, upgrade, get kubeconfig)